docascod/DocsAsCode/docs/getting_started.md

 1. Open your favorite [Mardown editor](https://marktext.app/) and start a new document.

-2. Add a header (yaml front matter) with :
+2. Add a header (yaml style) with :

    * `title` The title (first level heading #) of your document